macbuse/WRITING/training.md

 chief among these that the consumer is always right and that the provider must necessarily incline before them.

-This situation was created, it is not a naturally outcome of the education system.
+This situation was brought about intentionally, it is not the consequence of organic evolution of the educational ecosystem.
 One can argue that it is principally the result of two things
 - the installation of a system of education for the masses and, at least superficially, abandoning the former *elitist* model.
 - the transformation of the system to conform with market principles.